antronerds/r2-tutorials/docs/Using_Genesets_creating_Heatmaps.md

     INSS track).

 [![](_static/images/Usinggenesets/UsingGenesets_HeatmapSorted1a.png)**Figure
-    11: Heatmap sorted by INSS stage, there is a clear relation between the stage 4 tumors (in red in the INSS track) and up-regulation of a subset of genes**](_static/images/UsingGenesets/UsingGenesets_HeatmapSorted1a.png)
+    9: Heatmap sorted by INSS stage, there is a clear relation between the stage 4 tumors (in red in the INSS track) and up-regulation of a subset of genes**](_static/images/UsingGenesets/UsingGenesets_HeatmapSorted1a.png)

-4. In the previous example R2 offers the possibility to set a fixed ordering of samples by track.
-It"s also possible to perform a clustering and set a fixed ordering of genes.
-In the "adjustable settings" panel, select user defined order in the geneselection pulldown menu and click next two times.
+3. In the previous example R2 offers the possibility to set a fixed ordering of samples by track.
+It's also possible to perform a clustering and set a fixed ordering of genes.
+In the "adjustable settings" panel, select manual orderd list in the gene selection method and click submit.
 Here you can paste a list of genes sorted according to your needs.
-5. If you want to perform hierarchical clustering with a fixed sample order.
-From the main menu select View a Geneset (Heatmap) , in the sample order section, select user defined order and click next, select a geneset sub collection and click next.
-Copy and paste your sample order and click next.
-The export track function see chapter Error: Reference source not found can be handy for this issue.
+4. If you want to perform hierarchical clustering with a fixed sample order.
+Select current of manual order and click submit.

-Step 4: Unsupervised hierarchical clusterin with a geneset
+Step 4: Unsupervised hierarchical clustering with a geneset
 ---------------